 This has led to what one tenant aptly described as the “destination office”.
 A concept transforming the workplace from a mandatory location into a desirable destination that offers experiences unavailable elsewhere.

 Understanding what employees miss about working from home has been crucial to Hobbs Brook’s strategy.
-Brazis reflects on his own experience: “The initial work-from-home policy was remarkable.
+Brazis reflects on her own experience: “The initial work-from-home policy was remarkable.
 I enjoyed completing household tasks between meetings.
 Returning to the office full-time was definitely an adjustment.”

 To ease this transition, Hobbs Brook focuses on bringing convenience services to the workplace, particularly those that typically require taking time off work.
 These include medical screenings, bike repairs, ski tuning, haircuts, manicures, car maintenance and cleaning, and grocery pickup.